-NYPD officers hospitalized after drinking Shake Shack milkshakes tainted with bleach, union says
+NYPD officers got sick after drinking Shake Shack milkshakes tainted with bleach, union says

-(CNN)Three New York City Police Department officers were hospitalized with suspected bleach poisoning after drinking milkshakes from Shake Shack Monday night, according to a statement from the NYC Police Benevolent Association.
+(CNN)Three New York City Police Department officers have been released from the hospital after getting sick when they drank milkshakes from Shake Shack Monday night.

+The shakes may have been poisoned with bleach, according to a statement from the NYC Police Benevolent Association.

-The NYPD launched an investigation after the officers fell ill after drinking the milkshakes they bought at the restaurant chain's lower Manhattan location around 8:30 p.m., a spokeswoman for the department said.
+The NYPD launched an investigation after the officers fell ill.
+The officers bought the beverages at the restaurant chain's lower Manhattan location around 8:30 p.m., a spokeswoman for the department said.

+Investigators are working to determine whether the incident "was accidental or intentional in nature," the department said.

-All three officers were transported to a local hospital for evaluation and are expected to be OK, according to the spokeswoman.
+All three officers were transported to a local hospital where they were treated, observed and released, according to the spokeswoman.

 The NYCPBA, which represents more than 50,000 active and retired police officers, said in the a statement posted to Twitter Monday night that the officers "discovered that a toxic substance, believed to be bleach, had been placed in their beverages."